Custom APIs

 - OPTIONS

-The following example extends the Loyalty Information API with a POST method to update the loyalty information:
+The following example extends the Loyalty Information API with a POST method with which an admin can update the loyalty information:

 Here is a sample implementation for this endpoint: